angelgrayson24/python-challenge/README.md

 The greatest decrease in profits (date and amount) over the entire period

-with tese calculations I received these results that
+with these calculations I received these results that

 Total Months: 86
 Net Total: $22564198